amazon-ion/ion-schema/docs/isl-2-0/spec.md

 An Ion Schema MAY include extra top-level values that are not explicitly specified in the Ion Schema specification, but any top-level open content MUST NOT be annotated with a *reserved symbol*.
 Top-level open content may appear before, after, or in between the Ion Schema version marker, header, types, and footer.
-Note that Ion Schema version markers are always interpreted as Ion Schema version markers and can never be valid open content.
+Note that a top-level symbol value with the same text as an Ion schema version marker is always interpreted as an Ion Schema version marker and can never be valid open content.

 {% capture sample_code %}
 ```ion